 What is not covered with Overseas Emergency Evacuations?

-If our advice is not followed promptly, we will not be responsible for subsequent medical, hospital or evacuation expenses.
+If our reasonable medical advice is not followed promptly, we will not be responsible for subsequent medical, hospital or evacuation expenses.
 Emergency evacuations or the transportation of your remains from Australia to another country is not covered nor is claiming for more than the benefit summary listed in our PDS.